 Drivers throughout Texas know that auto accidents happen with alarming frequency.
-Thousands deaths and injuries occur on Fort Worth roads every year.
+Thousands of deaths and injuries occur on Fort Worth roads every year.
 Drivers are right to be concerned about their safety whenever they get behind the wheel.
 Researching safety features can help car buyers make better choices when they purchase a vehicle, and those choices can make the difference between life and death in a car accident.

 The National Highway Traffic Safety Administration reports that new vehicles offer the best chances of surviving a car accident, and that the odds of survival incrementally decrease with each model year.
 The Australasian New Car Assessment Program reports similar findings in Australia and New Zealand.